 You probably landed here because you want to earn admission into an excellent law school.
 You have a good undergraduate GPA, strong recommendation letters, and internship experience galore.
 You know that good LSAT scores are an integral part of the law school application.
-But have you seen recent stats on the LSAT scores for the top 100 law schools in the U.S.?
+But have you seen recent stats on the scores for the top 100 law schools in the U.S.?
 Do you know the average LSAT score and LSAT score percentiles for your target schools?
-Do you understand exactly how your LSAT score fits into the admissions equation?

 - How important are LSAT scores in law school admissions?

 - What do 150, 160 & 170 LSAT scores really mean for you?

 - What LSAT scores do you need for the top 100 law schools?*

 - What are your chances of getting in?*

 - How do LSAT scores impact starting salaries?*

 *Note: These sections include responsive data visualization.
 All the charts, tables, and graphs in this post are mobile responsive, but they are clearer (and more fun to use!) in the desktop version of the post.